-This 3-mile orange-blazed trail begins along the Fossil trail, across from PEEC's two group lodges, thirty yards up the campus 1. road from PEEC's dining hall.
-You will find signs for Fossil and Tumbling Waters Trails starting here.
+1. This 3-mile orange-blazed trail begins along the Fossil trail, across from PEEC's two group lodges, thirty yards up the campus road from PEEC's dining hall.
+You will find signs for Fossil and Tumbling Waters Trails, starting here.

-- 2. At 1/10-mile, the Fossil Trail (blue) will split off to the left.
-Stay on the trail of tumbling waters (orange) to the right.
-From this point, it is another 1.2 Miles to the stairs to the falls. - 3.
-Right after Fossil Trail splits off, you go 2/10 mile to cross Brisco Mountain Road and cross over Alica Creek shortly thereafter. - 4.
+- 3. Right after Fossil Trail splits off, you go 2/10 mile to cross Brisco Mountain Road and cross over Alica Creek shortly thereafter. - 4.
 Pass some ruins of a chimney. - 5.
 About one mile after the fossil trail split, there will be a good outlook of the valley below with a bench. - 6.
-Then descending steeply. - 7.
-You will then reach a point where the trail turns right, going back uphill and stairs down.
+Then descending steeply. - You will then reach a point where the trail turns right, going back uphill and downstairs.
 The waterfall is at the bottom of these stairs (about 240 ft below). - 8.
 Carefully head down the stairs.
 There are several switchbacks to getting down to the falls. - 9.
 Spend some time enjoying the falls while keeping track of time. - 10.
 Go back up the stairs the way you came up.
 Take your time.
 It is steep. - 11.
-Once back on top of the stairs, go left to continue along the path in the opposite direction you came from.
+Once back on top of the stairs, continue along the path in the opposite direction you came from.
 The trail will be uphill for about another 0.3 miles and then level off. - 12.
 At another .85 miles, you will come to Two Ponds Trail (White).
 Stay to the left to keep on the orange markings for another 0.5 miles.
 You will pass the first pond along the way. - 13.
 Carefully cross over Brisco Mountain Road. - 14.
 Then, continue another 0.5 miles to pass small Thomas Pond and to the end of the trail.